conoro/runkeeper2endomondo/README.md

 2013/08/17
 ----------
 Tiny change to work with the Sports Tracker timestamp format.
-Seems to work on sample files provided by a kind reader of myu blog.
+Seems to work on sample files provided by a kind reader of my blog.
 Would love to hear more confirmation.